ahmedbesbes/character-based-cnn/README.md

 There are two variants: a large and a small.
 You can switch between the two by changing the configuration file.

-There are basically 6 convolutional layers:
+This architecture has 6 convolutional layers:

 ![Conv layers](plots/conv_layers.png)

-and and 2 fully connected layers:
+and 2 fully connected layers:

 ![Fully connected layers](plots/fc_layers.png)

 ## Why you should care about character level CNNs

-- They are quite powerful in text classification (see paper's benchmark) iven though they have no notion of semantics
+- They are quite powerful in text classification (see paper's benchmark) even though they don't have any notion of semantics
 - You don't need to apply any text preprocessing (tokenization, lemmatization, stemming ...) while using them
-- They handle misspelled words and OOV (out-of-vocabulary) tokens very well when testing
+- They handle misspelled words and OOV (out-of-vocabulary) tokens very well
-- They are faster to train compared to recurrent networks
+- They are faster to train compared to recurrent neural networks
-- They are lightweight since they don't require storing a large word embedding matrix, hence you can deploy them in production more easily
+- They are lightweight since they don't require storing a large word embedding matrix.
+Hence, you can deploy them in production easily

 ## Results